amroamroamro/prettify-matlab/README.markdown

-MATLAB syntax highlighting for google code prettify
+MATLAB syntax highlighting for Google Code prettify
 ===================================================

 This script provides MATLAB syntax highlighting for the [google-code-prettify][1] project.
 Intended to be used on [Stack Overflow][2] and other Stack Exchange sites.

+The project was inspired by the similar [Mathematica.SE][10] syntax highlighter.

-Currently the code recognizes the following constructs:
+Currently the following constructs are recognized:

  - single line as well as block comments (`% this is a comment`)
  - quoted string (`'hello world'`)